 |Usage: Second instance in article, paragraph, etc. for public view, or to internal and external audiences, e.g., correspondence to research partner at another institution.
 And all subsequent mentions in article, paragraph, etc. for public view; anywhere|

 |"Poly" is no longer in use|

-To establish the full identity of our institution, the logo should be used in its official, unaltered official form, i.e., do not stretch, change colors, enlarge to the point of pixilation, manually type the letterforms, or otherwise modify the logo.
-The minimum width of the logo is 1 inch.
+To establish the full identity of our school, the logo should be used in its official, unaltered official form, i.e., do not stretch, change colors, enlarge to the point of pixilation, manually type the letterforms, or otherwise modify the logo.

-Please contact a member of the Marketing and Communications Department if you have questions about an element or proper usage of the NYU-Poly Style Guide
+Please contact a member of the Marketing and Communications Department if you have questions about an element or proper usage of the NYU Polytechnic School of Engineering Style Guide